 Septic arthritis/osteomyelitis is a manifestation of septicemia (widespread infection) in foals.
-Approximately one-quarter of the foals presented to Tufts Hospital for Large Animals with a suspicion of sepsis also present with or develop evidence of septic arthritis.
+Approximately one-fourth of foals presented to Tufts Hospital for Large Animals with a suspicion of sepsis also present with or develop evidence of septic arthritis.
 Cohen and colleagues recognize infectious arthritis as a cause of death in 12.5% of foals (8-31 days of age) in Texas.
 The problem arises from hematogenous (through the bloodstream) seeding of the synovium (joint lining) and the physis/epiphysis (actively growing bones in the joints) with bacteria.
 Foals may present with one or multiple joints affected.
-Continue reading

 CURRENT STEM CELL RESEARCH

 Andy Hoffman, D.V.M., D.V.Sc., D.A.C.V.I.M., Professor, Director, Lung Stem Cell Laboratory and Jose Garcia-Lopez, DVM, DACVS, Associate Professor.

 Understanding Stem Cell Potency: Can the Veterinary Profession Do Better?

 Stem cells have now captivated the veterinary profession and for good reason.
 These cells produce a vast array of molecules that promote repair and regeneration of damaged tissue.
 The signals produced by stem cells are so numerous and complex that they cannot yet be reproduced in the laboratory.
 Harnessing their potential is the central focus for many laboratories around the world.
 The hope is that stem cells will revitalize tissue in healing wounds, and reduce inflammation, fibrosis, and auto-immunity.
 It’s a tall order but there is good evidence from animal models that stem cells or their derivatives can accomplish these goals.
 Continue reading